gbajsingh/Excel-web-scraping-automation/People Analytics.md

 <br><br>
 <br><br>
 # Objective
-Now for the purpose of this project we want to address the issue of capital effiecinecy.
+Now for the purpose of this project we want to maximise returns from invested capital by finding where to invest to increase capital efficieny.

-__Problem__: Increase capital efficiency(Level 1)
+__Problem__: Where to invest capital to increase capital efficiency and therfore maximise return?

-__Strategy__: Determine
+__Strategy__:

-Employee attrition is basically a employee turnover rate of an organization.
-Attrition can be caused by both voluntary(e.g. retirement, self-quit) or involuntary (e.g. layoff) reason.
-Nonethless, identifying factors that leads to attrition can help an organization to take preventive measures.
-For example, a company would rather keep its high performance employees than to train and hire new ones.

-Where older age seems to be a reasonable factor for the retirement related attrition, other variables such as income, commute distance and job satisfaction could play a significant role for employees when deciding to stay with organization.

-Let's see what causes employees to quit.
-Is employee's decision mostly driven by income, environment or some other unknown variable?
+1. Address human capital efficiency issue by retaining talented employees(reduce flight risk).
+2. Predict unwanted attrition by leveraging data science process/retention modeling.
+3. Manage talent by investing capital in incentivizing employees at flight risk and build employee relations.
 <br><br>
 <br><br>
-# Objective
+# Data Science Process
+1. Retreive/collect data from employee survey and HR to analyze.
-1. Explore data to see what variables could be significant in predicting unwanted attrition.
+2. Perform exploratory analysis to see what variables could be significant in predicting unwanted attrition.
-2. Implement statistical models to accurately predict the attrition.
+3. Implement and test statistical models to accurately predict the attrition.
 <br><br>
 <br><br>
 # Statistical tools
-R with required libraries
+R  and required libraries
 ```r
 library(ggplot2)
 library(dplyr)